 A bachelor’s degree from a regionally accredited college or university that will be completed before matriculation into the graduate program (see the U.S. Department of Education website for a list of recognized regional accreditation agencies).

 A cumulative undergraduate GPA of at least 3.0.
 If the undergraduate GPA is below 3.0, consideration may be based on GPA calculated on the last 60 semester hours (90 quarter hours) of undergraduate work.

+For applicants for whom English is not their first language, a minimum English language proficiency score is required.
+(TOEFL = 75 overall, with a minimum of 17 in each category; OR IELTS 6.5 overall, with a minimum of 6.0 in each category).
+Students with a bachelor’s degree or higher from a regionally-accredited (or equivalent) university in which the language of instruction was English may not be required to complete English-language proficiency testing.

-All exceptions to the minimum GPA requirement in admissions decisions, along with a rationale for each, will be reported by all graduate programs annually to the Graduate Council.
+All exceptions to the minimum GPA requirement and TOEFL/IELTS scores in admissions decisions, along with a rationale for each, will be reported by all graduate programs annually to the Graduate Council.

 Appropriate admissions test scores if required.
 (Contact graduate program for specific admissions test requirements.)